Bloc/portfolio-iro/_posts/2016-11-03-WorldofBloc.md

 You have to at some point just publish your movie.

 The opportunity of building more layers or applications to a project (I think) is the future of software development.
-Thru expansion and or inavoction.
+Thru expansion and or innovation.
 Different programming or possible  new languages of programming software.
 Form maybe mobile to the cloud to whatever is next.
 I want to be part of what is next.